LinguaTechnica/herobook/README.md

 Go ahead and write the outlines of each test case using the requirements above.

-Then try to add the assertions you think you'll make to make the test green.
+Then try to add the assertions that you think you'll need to make the test green.

-One test case at a time.
+**Pass one test case at a time.**

 <details>
 <summary>Click to see examples of the base test cases</summary>